wanggwh/P5-hmi-ws/DEVELOPER_GUIDE.md

 - [KivyMD Documentation](https://kivymd.readthedocs.io/en/latest/)

 ## Useful Commands
-- Build workspace: `colcon build`
 - Run HMI: `./start_hmi.sh`
 - Activate venv: `source kivy_venv/bin/activate`
-- Enter Docker container: `docker exec -it p5_hmi_ws-p5_hmi-1 bash`
-- Simuler en error besked: `ros2 topic pub /error_messages p5_interfaces/msg/Error "{stamp: {sec: 0, nanosec: 0}, severity: 'FATAL', message: 'Jensens kode fejler fuldstændig', node_name: 'test_node'}" --once`
+- Simulate an error message send from the server: `ros2 topic pub /error_messages p5_interfaces/msg/Error "{stamp: {sec: 0, nanosec: 0}, severity: 'FATAL', message: 'Jensens kode fejler fuldstændig', node_name: 'test_node'}" --once`

 ## Hardware Note: Raspberry Pi Touch Interface

 The HMI is set to run on a Raspberry Pi with a touch interface running Ubuntu Server 24.04.
-The GUI installed is XFCE4
+The GUI-interface installed on the Rasberry Pi is XFCE4

 - Device code: 123
 - The workspace code is located at `/Desktop/P5-hmi-ws` on the rasberry pi

 Note: Docker is not installed on the Rasberry Pi.
 All dependencies are installed locally.
 For instructions on how to run the HMI on the Rasberry pi, see the README.md file, under locally setup

+Happy coding!
+May your bugs be few.